Diet & Nutrition

 who ever wrote a book on diet.

-to diet is very dangerous.
-No one has all the answers.
-Everyone needs
+philosophy: No one has all the answers.
+Everyone needs a different

-a different diet to be healthy, and there are just a few principles
+diet to be healthy, and there are just a few principles that apply

 general prinicpals that I believe apply to everyone.
 Beyond these,